 Club NYX (Reguliersdwarsstraat 42), nightclub on three levels, each with it's own music/atmosphere; gay, straight-friendly dance crowd, gayest on Saturdays, smokers' area; Thursday students' night, Friday and Saturday nights afterhours - see Exit Après Chique.

 Exit Après Chique Café (Reguliersdwarsstraat 42), gay bar at Club NYX, open daily until late (4am, Friday/Saturday until 5am), popular Dutch and international pop music, dance if you can find room in the crowd; all-year terrace.
+See their FB page (if you have a FB acct) for events.

 Free-I (Reguliersdwarsstraat 70), gay-frequented marijuana coffeeshop, deep-house to lounge music from well-known local DJs.